top of page

 Jonathan and I met in Seattle where I was studying eastern medicine and he was a university fellow.
 We shared many things, including a deep love for the natural world.
 After a time, we married and set up a life together in the Pacific Northwest while Jonathan took up a university faculty position.

-One day, we realized that the hustles of Seattle and academia were making us feel ill and lose connection with what we loved.
-So we let it all go.
-Jonathan left his university position, and we moved our life to Louisville, KY to be closer to the land, set up a balanced life, and raise our new daughter, Esme.
+But the pace of Seattle and the demands of academia were quietly taking a toll.
+We were drifting from the things we loved most.
+So we let it all go — Jonathan left his position, and we moved to Louisville to set up a slower, more rooted life and raise our new daughter, Esme.

 Signature H.png